awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 1. In the Amazon EC2 console, on the **Description** tab for the instance, copy the IP address in **Public IP** \(for example, **192\.0\.2\.4**\)\.
 You use this address as the target of the function in AWS Lambda\.

 **Note**
-The default service role for CodePipeline, AWS\-CodePipeline\-Service, includes the Lambda permissions required to invoke the function, so you do not have to create an additional invocation policy or role\.
+The default service role policy for CodePipeline, includes the Lambda permissions required to invoke the function\.
 However, if you have modified the default service role or selected a different one, make sure the policy for the role allows the `lambda:InvokeFunction` and `lambda:ListFunctions` permissions\.
 Otherwise, pipelines that include Lambda actions fail\.

 ## Step 2: Create the Lambda Function<a name="actions-invoke-lambda-function-create-function"></a>

 In this step, you create a Lambda function that makes an HTTP request and checks for a line of text on a webpage\.
 As part of this step, you must also create an IAM policy and Lambda execution role\.
-For more information, see [Permissions Model](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role) in the *AWS Lambda Developer Guid*e\.
+For more information, see [Permissions Model](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role) in the *AWS Lambda Developer Guide*\.

 **To create the execution role**